Find Right Estate Agent for Property

 2. Have a Mortgage in Principle (MIP) Ready to Go

-Any buyer, whether a novice or an experienced pro, should have their Mortgage in Principle ready to present to the agent if asked.
+Any buyer, whether a novice or an experienced pro, should have their Mortgage in Principle ready to present to the estate agent if asked.
 This goes a long way towards instilling confidence in the agent.

 This is because it indicates that you’ve done your research; not only are you able to afford the property, but you’ve also undertaken the required measures to get the cash to pay for it, as well.

 You’ll get a gold star from the agent if your finances are in line, which gives them confidence in you and that you’re serious and prepared to go forward.
-This will make a strong, favourable impression on the agent and stand you in good position with them.
+This will make a strong, favourable impression on the estate agent and stand you in good position with them.

-Getting a Mortgage in Principle in place prior to you even started seeing properties is a fantastic way to impress any agents you speak to in the present seller’s market, when agents are frequently forced to limit the number of viewings a home may have each day.
+Getting a Mortgage in Principle in place prior to you even started seeing properties is a fantastic way to impress any estate agents you speak to in the present seller’s market, when agents are frequently forced to limit the number of viewings a home may have each day.

 As a first-time buyer, you’ll need a Mortgage in Principle (sometimes called an Agreement in Principle) from the mortgage lender you’ve chosen to employ, which shows how much they are ready to offer you in principle.